AbdoJoker99/AbdelrahmanWael-Portfolio/README.md

   <tbody><tr>
   <td width="50%" valign="top">
 <h2 id="lets-work-on-your-project-together">Let’s Work on Your Project Together!</h2>
-<p>If you have any questions about web development, writing mistake-free documentation or AI, feel free to <a href="chessjoker27@gmail.com">contact me by email</a>, I won’t bite, I promise.</p>
+<p>If you have any questions about web development, writing mistake-free documentation or AI, feel free to contact me by email, I won’t bite, I promise.</p>
   </td>
   <td width="50%" valign="top">
 <h2 id="its-not-perfect-isnt-it">It’s not perfect, isn’t it?</h2>